HendrikDroste/codeaware-rag/README.md

 All important configuration parameters are stored in the `config.yaml` file, including parameters for embedding models and pipeline settings.
 Currently, all models from the [sentence-transformers](https://www.sbert.net/) library are supported.

-The chat section contains parameters used when running the Streamlit app.
+The chat section contains parameters used when running the Streamlit app via `streamlit run src/app.py`.
 Additionally, the model is used for the EmbeddingSummaryPipeline.

 ## Project Decisions
 This section documents the key decisions made during project development.

 ### Datasets
 We developed a custom dataset based on the Flask repository because no existing dataset met our requirements.
 The closest alternative is the [CodeSearchNet](https://huggingface.co/datasets/sentence-transformers/codesearchnet) dataset, which focuses on finding functions for given comments.
 However, this dataset lacks coverage of important concepts like inheritance and function usage patterns.

 ### Chunking
 For chunking Python files, we use the [RecursiveCharacterTextSplitter](https://python.langchain.com/docs/modules/data_connection/document_loaders/text_splitters/character_text_splitter) from LangChain as our baseline.
-LangChain is a well-established library for building RAG systems and provides a simple interface for splitting text into smaller chunks.
+LangChain is a popular library for building RAG systems and provides a simple interface for splitting text into smaller chunks.

 We also implemented a custom splitter (see [Custom Splitter](#results) for details).
-Since we don't plan to further develop chunking approaches, we haven't included the splitter in our pipelines.
+Since we do not plan to further develop chunking approaches, we have not included the splitter in our pipelines.
 To change the chunking approach, modify the splitter in the `file_processor.py` file.

 ### Embedding Models
 To compare the performance of different retrievers and splitters, we use multiple embedding models.
 Our focus was on maintaining implementation simplicity while providing a variety of models for comparison.
 We therefore chose the [sentence-transformers](https://www.sbert.net/) library.
 Other providers (e.g., OpenAIProvider) are at different stages of development and not yet ready for production use.

 > [!TIP]
 > You can find a list of current top-performing embedding models on the [HuggingFace MTEB Leaderboard](https://huggingface.co/spaces/mteb/leaderboard).

 ### Pipelines
 To enable rapid prototyping of different retrievers, we adopted a pipeline-based approach.
 This architecture allows us to focus on data preparation and retrieval while reusing existing implementations for data loading, chunking, model handling, and evaluation.

 Popular approaches like the [EmbeddingPipeline](src/pipelines/embedding_pipeline.py) can be reused to create custom pipelines, as demonstrated in the [EmbeddingSummaryPipeline](src/pipelines/embedding_summary_pipeline.py).